 We use the following vocabulary in the context of this challenge.
 It may be slightly different from the general high-energy physics context.
 Some terms are not used in the workbook, but kept here in case they are used in the discussions.

-in the challenge is to implement this class in a way that the predict_single_event function returns a numpy array of assigned cluster_ids.
+The task in the challenge is to implement this class in a way that the predict_single_event function returns a numpy array of assigned cluster ids.
 At any level of this task, machine-learning techniques can be employed for sub-tasks defined by the user.

 Each layer is segmented in azimuth with high granularity.
 There are ($2\pi$R/pitch)+1 pixels in every layer, where pitch is 0.025 cm for layers 0-4 and 0.05 cm for layers 5-9.

 Every "pixel" corresponds to the smallest detector unit defined by

 The challenge uses a toy model for particle generation and simulation, in which a Poisson distribution is sampled to determine the number of particles in each event, with an average of 10 particles per event.

 The particles are sampled uniformly in azimuth and momentum with bounds on the momentum.
 Each particle originates from a vertex that is also randomly sampled from a narrow normal distribution around the origin.
 The proper dimensions of the momentum and position and determination of these values for the tracks are beyond the scope of the challenge.

 The particles generated this way are simulated in a uniform magnetic field.
 The detector material is considered to cause multiple-scattering, and this is implemented as a random rotation of the particle momentum at every detector position, sampled from a narrow normal distribution that roughly corresponds to the material of the Atlas tracker.